Giles314/vscode-vhdl-wave/README.md

 Several directories must be configured in VHDL-Wave settings:

 `Build Root Path`: This directory will contain all the files produced
-by the gateway toolchain, the generated GTKWave files and by default is the place where the GHDL library is created
+by the gateway toolchain, the default GTKWave files generation location and the default place where the GHDL library is created.
+By defauit this directory is located below the workspace root and is called `build`.

+The build directory content should not be kept in configuration management.
+Add an entry in `.gitignore` file to exclude this directory.

+> This directory must exist to run VHDL-wave tool commands.
+So if this directory cannot be found none of the VHDL-wave tool commands are available, instead a special command to create the directory is provided.
+Once the directory is created the tool commands become available.

 `Work Library Path`: This directory will contain the GHDL library (it is not the directory that is the GHDL library but it contains it).